 Year 7 and 8 Italian: Amici Course Book

 Learners follow a curriculum that is diverse in themes and rich in grammar.
-As well as learning to communicate in different contexts, learners also practise key transactional language items which will enable them to get around in Spanish and Italian speaking countries.
+As well as learning to communicate in different contexts, learners also practise key transactional language items which will enable them to get around in Italian speaking countries.
 There are opportunities to look at cultural aspects and explore important festivals, customs and traditions.

 How Learners Are Assessed

 Students are assessed on their progress in listening, speaking, reading and writing in the target language using a variety of forms of assessment across the four skill areas.
 This usually occurs once a half term.

 Both formative and summative assessments are carried out and targets are set for learners in line with school policy.
 Peer assessment also plays an integral part in the work of the department.